Paul8043/student-bed/README.md

 The contours got shaped, the picture is clear enough to start.
 This means I will continue with "mamba".

 Let us try to install mamba.
 All details are given [here](docs/HowTo-Mamba.txt)

+After this little detour we return back to the installation of [CadQuery](docs/HowTo-CadQuery.txt).
+The installation is more or less a one-liner!

+Now it is time for a longer coffee-break!